fiznool/mobile-backbone-boilerplate/readme.md

 The entry point for the app is `index.html`, responsible for setting up initial styles, meta information and then loading the app using RequireJS.

 Each page in the app is written as a Backbone/RequireJS module.
 Markup is injected into these modules using HTML templates.
-These should be stored in the same directory as the module, using the *.jst* suffix (JavaScript Template).
+These should be stored in `app/templates/`, using the *.jst* suffix (JavaScript Template).

 ###Stylesheets###

 This project expects a single master CSS file at `assets/css/index.css` for styling.
 You have two options to create this CSS file:

 1. Create 'vanilla' CSS files by hand and save them into the `assets/css` folder.
 For each CSS file, add a `@import` statement manually into `assets/css/index.css`.
-2. Create LESS/SASS/Stylus files and place them in the module folder.
+2. Create LESS/SASS/Stylus files and place them in the `app/styles` folder.
 If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/index.css`, whenever the file is saved.

-In addition to `assets/css/index.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `index.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.
+In addition to `assets/css/index.css`, add any other CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `index.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.

 #### Compass ####

 The project supports [Compass](http://compass-style.org/) with the following files:

 - `config.rb` - points Compass to `app/styles` and compiles these files to `assets/css` when the command `compass watch` is run from the root of the project.
-- `app/styles/_base.scss` - a base SCSS file where you should include common features.
+- `app/styles/core/_base.scss` - a base SCSS file where you should include common features.
 See [Compass Best Practices](http://compass-style.org/help/tutorials/best_practices/) for more details.

 ##### Installing #####